Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

   BodyForm contains every type of expression the Chialisp language allows.
 Because the frontend is still in the process of collecting information when it converts the user's code into these data structures, it does not necessarily know (for example) what function is being referred to by a function call.
 It therefore does not make any claim that the program is self-consistent when exiting the compiler frontend.

   However, at the end of that pass it's possible to make additional checks.
-For for example, [usecheck.rs](/src/compiler/usecheck.rs) consumes a CompileForm yielded from the compiler frontend in order to check for unused mod arguments.
+For example, [usecheck.rs](/src/compiler/usecheck.rs) consumes a CompileForm yielded from the compiler frontend in order to check for unused mod arguments.

 2. **HelperForm** -- [line 218](/src/compiler/comptypes.rs#L218)